tomkoala/smarthome-rpi/docs/Install-zwave-js.md

 ### MQTT settings

-Enter the broker info including credentials (username/pwd).
+Enter the broker info including credentials (username/password).
-To reach another docker container localhost cannot be used.
+To reach another docker container `localhost` cannot be used, instead use the Host IP address.

 ## Enable the Home Assistant integration